 The new display uses a certain combination of technologies available today.
 This is a benefit for its implementation and its time to market.

 Cheaper mass production

-The proposed new kind of display is first of all a display.
-The combination of its features could change the way we use computers and mobile devices and could increase the security while using them.
-Our world would be more secure and easier to use.
-Remembering long and difficult passwords would be obsolete.
-Also travel documents could be replaced completely.
-Accessing the door at home or the office could look different if we had a comfortable extremely secure way to authenticate ourselves.
-The way we work could change, if we use large high definition displays placed horizontally or as drafting boards, which can be used together.
-The secure access would shift from the used computer to the application, which means one step closer to cloud computing.
+The patented new kind of display is first of all a display with in-screen fingerprint ability.
+The combination of its (biometrical) features changes the way we use computers and mobile devices and increases the security while using them.
+Our world will be more secure and easier to use.
+Remembering long and difficult passwords is now obsolete.
+Also, travel documents could be replaced completely.
+Accessing the door at home or the office can look different, having a comfortable, extremely secure way to authenticate ourselves*.

-Rooted in the patented fiber optic fingerprint technology, this can be seen as the result of a search for a cheaper and more comfortable way of building fingerprint scanners.
-The new patent pending opened the door to a lot more applications and features as outlined above.
+Our display with in-screen fingerprint is a further development of our patented fiber optic fingerprint technology.
+We have only eliminated the need of the fiber optic, obtaining a cheaper and more comfortable way of scanning fingerprints.
+The new patent opens the door to a lot more applications and features as outlined above.